13 Best Side Jobs for Teachers to Make Extra Money

-While some of the jobs on Sitter.com require full-time hours, others only require nights and weekends or occasional babysitting duties.
+While some of the jobs on Care.com require full-time hours, others only require nights and weekends or occasional babysitting duties.
 You may even be able to pick up a summer-only babysitting job to earn extra money during your summer break.

 11. Fill Out Surveys

 Filling out surveys is another great way to make extra cash in your spare time.
 The best thing about earning money doing surveys is that you can do it whenever you have a few free minutes.

 You don’t have to set aside time on a regular basis or devote a whole weekend to earning cash.
-Instead, you could fill out surveys when you’re in the waiting room at the doctor’s office or when you’re for an oil change.
+Instead, you can fill out surveys when you’re in the waiting room at the doctor’s office or when you’re for an oil change.